 Poverty is not a problem.
 Or to be more specific, we cannot hope to solve the problem of poverty until we learn to stop looking at it as a problem to be solved with the techniques of liberal economic rationality.
 Liberal economic rationality does not work.
 And it does not work because it is not formed in Christ’s poverty of spirit.
 Conversely, if poverty in liberal societies is a problem of meaning, or rather of meaninglessness, rooted in liberal economics’ own failure to allow poverty of spirit to shape the heart of economic rationality, then the only workable approach to poverty, even so-called “material poverty,” is to become “poor in spirit” ourselves—and in that poverty to re-think, with intelligence renewed by Christ, the meaning of wealth and poverty in the light of human destiny.
 “The West has decided that Christianity is calling us to fight against poverty, or to replace it with relative riches, or at least economic equality, etc.,” wrote Alexander Schmemann.
 “The Christian appeal is quite different: poverty as freedom, poverty as a sign that the heart has accepted the impossible (hence tragic) call to the Kingdom of God.
 I don’t know.
 It’s so difficult to express it, but I clearly feel that here is a different perception of life, and the bourgeois state (religious, theological, spiritual, pious, culture, etc.) is blind to something essential in Christianity.”

 This essay in our series of “Timeless Essays” was first published here in September 2013.
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay appears in Second Spring and in Wealth, Poverty & Human Destiny (ISI Books, 2003) and is reprinted with gracious permission.